dhruvdotc/carla-yolov8-mot-confidence/docs/figures/FIGREADME.md

 ## Summary Insight

 Together, these figures demonstrate that increasing detection confidence improves visual cleanliness but degrades temporal stability by reducing detection recall.
-A moderate confidence threshold (0.50) provides the best trade-off between noise suppression and persistent object tracking, motivating the use of different thresholds for visualization versus tracking.
+A moderate confidence threshold (0.50) provides the best tradeoff between noise suppression and persistent object tracking, motivating the use of different thresholds for visualization versus tracking.